divio/divio-cloud-docs/reference/configuration-environment-variables.rst

 Environment variables should apply only to *environments*, and not to states or processes that are independent of a particular environment.

-When a project is running, it runs in a particular environment, so you can expect environment variables to apply.
+* **When a project is running**, it runs in a particular environment, so you can expect environment variables to apply.

-However, when a project is being built (i.e. in deployment phase), it should not be subject to any particular environment conditions.
+* **When a project is being built** (i.e. in the deployment phase), it should not be subject to any particular environment conditions.
 Even Django operations that take place during deployment (such as ``collectstatic``) should be environment-agnostic - under all environment conditions, you should expect the same result from ``collectstatic``.

 Forcing environment variables in the build phase